 Do most construction workplace accident cases settle out of court in New York?

 Most cases “settle out of court” in the sense that they are resolved by agreement between the parties, as opposed to being resolved by the results of a trial.
 But most settlements require some involvement with the court – i.e., the commencement of a formal lawsuit; conducting discovery (including depositions where witnesses testify); court settlement conferences; etc. Many cases that settle “out of court” are pushed to settlement by the prospect of a trial in court, and some settlements occur while the case is actually on trial in court.
-Insurance companies are more likely to treat your case seriously if your attorneys show they are willing to bring your case to trial, if necessary.
+Insurance companies are more likely to treat your case seriously if your New York construction accident attorney shows they are willing to bring your case to trial, if necessary.
 However, the only way to show that you are willing to go to trial is to be prepared to go to trial.
 So, although most cases “settle out of court” we prepare all of our cases as if they are going to trial.

 What is OSHA and do I need to contact them for my construction injury?

 OSHA is the Occupational Safety and Health Administration, which is a Federal Agency created to ensure safe and healthful working conditions for workers by setting and enforcing standards and by providing training, outreach, education, and assistance.
 Individuals are not required to personally report accidents to OSHA because their employers are generally required to investigate and report all incidents in which a worker was seriously injured.
-However, individuals are supposed to be given an “Employer’s Report of Injury Form” by their employer – and that completed form should be given to a supervisor who will then submit it to OSHA along with a completed “Supervisor’s Accident Investigation Form”, as well as a completed “Incident Investigation Report.”
+However, injured workers are supposed to be given an “Employer’s Report of Injury Form” by their employer – and that completed form should be given to a supervisor who will then submit it to OSHA along with a completed “Supervisor’s Accident Investigation Form”, as well as a completed “Incident Investigation Report.”